Ade1damola/linux-create-new-repo/README.md

   ```bash
   ./newGithubRepo
   ```
-- Change into the repository directory
+- You can now navigate into the '$repoName' directory and start working
   ```bash
   cd $repoName
   ```